Technology for Student Learning

 In partnership with the Renton community, the Renton School District proudly provides all middle school students (in 2018-19) and high school students (one pilot in 2018-19, all schools in 2019-20) with their own device which allows students to access to digital resources when and where they need them.
 Students have a direct connection to powerful learning tools, to resources for collaboration, productivity, and creation, and to increased learning opportunities.
 We believe in the potential of every single one of our students and are looking forward to seeing how they use the resources to drive their learning and grow as members of the Renton community as well as the increasingly interconnected world.

-Additionally, secondary students attending schools that are not yet 1:1 may request a laptop for home use through our Computer Access Program (forms are available at the main office at each school).
+Additionally, high school students attending schools that are not yet 1:1 may request a laptop for home use through our Computer Access Program (forms are available at the main office at each school).
 Please notify the Technology Resource Specialist at the school to receive a device through CAP.

 RSD Staff can view more information on our 1:1 Program procedures on RSDnet.
 For more information, login to the RSD Login Portal, go to Documents on the Technology Services site, and select the 1:1 Procedures notebook.